agiledev-students-spring-2023/project-proposal-dream-team/README.md

-# Bayt - A shared housing app.
+# Bayt - A shared housing app

 ### What and why?